Skip to main content

 ROI Analysis

 Point Park University's in-state tuition is $38,160.
-One year after graduation, alumni earn $30,901.
-Five years after graduation, earnings increase to $36,906, and after ten years, earnings are $45,856.
-The median debt for graduates is $27,000, and 74.8% of students receive financial aid.
+One year after graduation, the median earnings are $30,901.
+Five years after graduation, earnings increase to $36,906, and after ten years, they reach $45,856.
+The median student debt is $27,000, and 74.8% of students receive financial aid.

 Generated from College Scorecard & IPEDS data